MRtrix3/mrtrix3/CONTRIBUTING.md

    proposed changes that fall under this classification should be made in a branch that is based off of the `dev` branch, and the corresponding Pull Request should select `dev` as the target branch for code merging.

+### Coding conventions

+While we do not have strict enforced coding conventions in *MRtrix3*, the accepted conventions should be self-evident from the code itself.

+A few more explicit notes on such:

+1. For both C++ and Python, indentation is achieved using two space characters.

+1. Newline characters are Unix-style ("`LF`" / '`\n`').
+Any changes that introduce Windows-style newline characters ("`CR LF`" / '"`\r\n`"') will need to be edited accordingly.

+1. In Python, variable / class / module names are enforced through `pylint`.
+Script "`run_pylint`" in the *MRtrix3* root directory will test any code modifications against these expectations.

+1. If the operation of your code is not trivially self-apparent, please endeavour to add relevant appropriate comments.

+1. Do not leave excess newline characters at the end of a file.

 ### Documentation